-One of the most common causes of fires in the home is the misuse of electrical equipment, faulty appliances and leads.
+One of the most common causes of fires in the home is faulty wiring, overloaded circuits, and malfunctioning appliances.
+We are also seeing a rise in fires involving e-bikes, e-scooters and lithium batteries.
 Domestic appliances including dish washers, tumble driers, cooking appliances and washing machines are a common source of ignition.

-Any electrical appliance that’s left plugged in to the mains could cause a fire.
-Some, like fridges and freezers, are designed to be left on but even these can cause fires if they’re not used properly.
+Any electrical appliance that is left plugged in to the mains could cause a fire.
+Some appliances like fridges and freezers are designed to be left on, but even these can cause fires if they are not used properly.

 You should never:

-- Use anything electric that’s broken or not working properly
+- use anything electric that is broken or not working properly

 Switching off at the socket and pulling the plug out is the only way to be sure no electricity is flowing through an appliance.
-Just using the socket switch isn’t safe because the switch could be broken.
+Just using the sockets on/off switch isn’t safe because the switch could be broken.

-If left plugged-in, many appliances still have power flowing through them even though they look like they’re off.
+If left plugged-in, many appliances still have power flowing through them even though they look like they are off.
 The same is true of equipment in ‘sleep mode’ or on ‘standby’.